AntonioSingh32/movieapp/README.md

 - [ ] All images fade in as they are loading.

-The following **optional** features will be implemented soon:

-- [ ] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
-- [ ] Customize the UI.

-The following **additional** features are implemented:

-The following **additional** features will be implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to add in specific filters to app to specify genres of movies or top rated.